Every year, ONE in FOUR students fails to graduate from high school on time.

 - Put sponsor stickers on books– Each take-home book has a personal label that allows the student to write their name in their book, as well as see all the sponsors who make ReadingPals possible.
 Every book (last year alone we gave out over 3,000 books!) must have a sticker in it!
 This is a great opportunity for large groups/companies.

-- Assemble holiday and special projects– During special times of the year, students receive small projects/kits as gifts for their hard work (i.e. holidays, end of the year, or just because J).
+- Assemble holiday and special projects– During special times of the year, students receive small projects/kits as gifts for their hard work (i.e. holidays, end of the year, or just because).
 This is another great opportunity for large groups/companies.

-For more information and to register to become a ReadingPals volunteer, contact Charlotte Rice at email@example.com or 850-999-6000..[/vc_column_text]Back to Women UnitedBack to Education
+For more information about becoming a ReadingPals mentor and to RSVP for a mentor training, please contact Charlotte Rice at firstname.lastname@example.org or 850-999-6000.